Great Estates parking scheme

 In 2015 the Council embarked upon an ambitious scheme to improve those housing estates, creating additional parking spaces and generally improving the local environment.

-Oxford Direct Services worked with stakeholders to identify and prioritise areas that required improvement, created designs and obtained planning permissions to enable the construction works to take place.
+ODS worked with stakeholders to identify and prioritise areas that required improvement, created designs and obtained planning permissions to enable the construction works to take place.

 A budget of £450k per annum was allocated for a rolling programme of improvement works to encompass the creation of additional and improved parking facilities for local residents.
 Some of the works were carried out at difficult to access sites and alternative parking for residents during the improvement works also had to be arranged.
 Each parcel of work was completed to a tight timeframe with the minimum amount of disruption.